The Restoration of Penally Abbey

 Highlighting many of Henry VIII’s massive wall-hangings, Graham will talk about their use in Tudor times, and the cleaning and upkeep over the past 500 years.
 He describes from personal experience the great fire of 1986 which caused so much damage to national treasures, the aftermath and the painstaking restoration of priceless fire damaged artefacts.

-A concert by this most talented violinist from Romania
+A concert by a most talented violinist accompanied by a pianist of international renown from Romania

-Horia will be accompanied on the piano by Shawn Sebastian from Bucharest.
+Horia will be accompanied on the piano by Shwan Sebastian from Bucharest.
 Shwan is a very talented pianist and composer who studied in both Romania and Switzerland.
-He has won many prestigious international prizes.
+He has won many prestigious international prizes and has a highly successful career as an internationally known piano soloist.

 St Mary’s Church